cortezpedro/chfem/README.md

 -c: Stopping criteria for the PCG method: 0 - L2 (default), 1 - Inf, 2 - L2+Error.
 -d: Target direction: 0 - X, 1 - Y, 2 - Z, 3 - YZ, 4 - XZ, 5 - XY, 6 - ALL (default).
 -e: Export fields from simulation (by nodes).
+-f: Input scalar density field.
+Must be followed by a [.bin] file.
 -h: Print this help info and exit.
 -i: Input files.
 Must be followed by: [.nf] [.raw].
 -m: Write metrics report.
 Must be followed by a string with a filename.